contactmatthew/contactmatthew/README.md

 ## 🚀 About Me

-I'm a passionate developer focused on building innovative web applications and tools.
-This profile showcases my consistency and dedication to coding.
+I’m a 22-year-old passionate developer focused on building innovative web applications and tools.
+This profile shows my consistency and dedication to coding, even though I don’t have one programming language that I fully master yet.
+I understand how things work and keep learning by building.

 **Personal Project to Show My Consistency**